 Subtypes of Anxiety Disorder

-There are seven recognised groups of anxiety disorders:
+There are six recognised groups of anxiety disorders:

 Panic Disorder is sudden episodes of acute severe anxiety/panic associated with a fear of death or collapse.
 The key feature of the disorder is the sudden onset, occurring “out of the blue”, with no identifiable trigger.
 It can be accompanied with a persistent concern about future attacks and consequences of the attack.